Haris-Siddiqi/Assignment2_tweet/README.md

 # TweetClass

-Implemented a tweet class in C#.
+Implemented a tweet class in C#

 Features include
 - getting tweets from text file